How many TU-144 were built and which was their fate?

 It exists a project for a new SST?

 The big manufacturers of airliners are focused today in the development of a very fuel efficient aircraft with green technology and high comfort standards.
 That means, big airplanes with great passenger capacity that reduce the cost per passenger and a new generation of engines based in low consumption and ecologic targets.
-Unfortunately these features are the opposite of a SST as we imagine today it have to be.
+Unfortunately these features are the opposite of a SST as we imagine today it has to be.
 Some space agencies like NASA or the Japanese Space Agency (JAXA) have developed studies and experiments looking for a new SST, but without real results.
 On the other hand, several companies in the aeronautical sector seem to be interested in a supersonic business jet, this market may be today the future for a SST-2.